 Zaib Shaikh, Consul General of Canada in Los Angeles, United States

-I am extremely honoured to be the Head of Mission for the Consulate General of Canada in Los Angeles, and to be leading a dedicated team that promotes trade and investment, provides consular services to Canadians in need, and encourages close cooperation between Canada and the United States within our region of Southern California, Arizona and Nevada.
+I am extremely honoured to be the Consul General of Canada in Los Angeles, and to be leading a dedicated team that promotes trade and investment, provides consular services to Canadians in need, and encourages close cooperation between Canada and the United States within our region of Southern California, Arizona and Nevada.